If Eleanor Rigby Had Met ChatGPT: A Study on Loneliness in a Post-LLM World: Corpus Composition Analysis

 \section{Corpus Composition Analysis}

 Prior to our analysis we clustered the LLM-suggested labels and added them to the taxonomy from \tabref{taxonomytable}.
-As noted, we observed a much higher incidence of toxic content in lonely interactions.
+We show in \figref{taxonomydistro} the distribution for the top five intents over the main corpus, and the same distribution when ablated out by the interactions considered to be lonely.
+As noted, we observed a much higher incidence of toxic content in lonely interactions when compared to the main corpus (55\% versus 20\%).
+Namely, we observed 18\% versus 7\% for harmful content; and 24\% versus 11\% for sexual content.
 While we are unable to explain why the model flagged this type of content as lonely, \promptref{prompt2} might offer a clue: the definition of loneliness includes unfulfilled relationships.

 Further analysis of the reasons for selecting the toxic content (\figref{resultsdistro}) showed that there were frequent requests for paraphilia and other fetish content, thus supporting our hypothesis of unfulfilled relationships.
+Although we did not observe a significant change in the distribution of reasons, there was a slight (4\%) uptick in the amount of general sexual content and sexism, and slightly lower (-4\%) incidences of violence and fetish content.

 We also show in \figref{targetdistro} the most common targets of toxic interactions.
-Although we did not observe a significant change in the distribution of reasons, there was a slight (4\%) uptick in the amount of general sexual content and sexism, and slightly lower incidences of violence and fetish content.
 However, when looking at the distribution of targets for this toxic content, we noticed a disproportionately larger (+12\%) amount of content being directed at minors in the lonely interactions, coupled with a lower (-5\%) incidence of toxic content with men as the target.